gwygonik/acModules/README.md

 # acModules

-A collection of modules for VCV Rack.
+A collection of modules for VCV Rack, with both Dark and Light panels.

 ![Screenshot of acModules in VCV Rack](/images/acModules.png)